What is the tour like?

 What should I wear?

 Dress accordingly for winter weather, as you may experience lines at some locations.
-Flat, comfortable, easy to slip-on shoes are recommended as you will be asked to take off your shoes or put on shoe covers when entering each home.
+Flat, comfortable, easy to slip-on shoes are recommended.
+You will be asked to put on the provided shoe covers when entering each home.

 Does the tour provide for people with disabilities?